mryamz/Stringy-Math/README.md

 # Stringy-Math
 A math library for Java that reseambles Java's StringBuilder but allows for mathmatical computations at unlimited precision.
+This library allows for computations with 2,147,483,647 significant figures.

 ### TODO
 - Redo current division algorithm